 To help you learn about the southern night sky, Sydney Observatory provides an audio guide/podcast, transcript of that audio, and a sky map or chart each month.
 This month’s guide is presented by Dr Nick Lomb, Sydney Observatory’s Curator of Astronomy.

 Other constellations Nick tells us about this month are Orion, Leo the Lion, and Crux – also known as the Southern Cross.
-And he tells us that 14th April is a good date to look for Jupiter because it will be near the crescent Moon in the evening.

 For this and much more, listen to the audio, or read the transcript below for more details.

 SEE THE SKY CHART

 We provide an embedded sky map (below) and an April 2014 night sky chart (PDF) which shows the stars, constellations and planets visible in the night sky from anywhere in Australia.
 To view PDF star charts you will need to download and install Adobe Acrobat Reader if it’s not on your computer already.

 Our annual book, ‘The 2014 Australasian sky guide’, by Dr Nick Lomb has more information and star maps for months from December 2013 until December 2014 inclusive, plus information about the Sun, twilight, the Moon and tides, and a host of other fascinating astronomical information.
 You can purchase it ($16.95) at Sydney Observatory and Powerhouse Museum shops or other good bookshops, or online through Powerhouse Publishing (additional packing/postage costs apply).